-As an arts centre, much of Harbourfront Centre’s programming revolves around visual arts, craft and new media.
-There are a number of exhibition spaces on our site, ranging from small vitrines to a 1400 square foot gallery, and they are curated collectively by our Visual Art department in six to eight-week exhibition periods, generally a year in advance.
+As a contemporary arts centre, much of Harbourfront Centre’s programming revolves around visual arts, craft and new media.
+There are a number of exhibition spaces on our site, ranging from small vitrines to a 1,400 square foot gallery, and they are curated collectively by our Visual Art department in six to eight-week exhibition periods, generally a year in advance.
 If you are interested in submitting a proposal to have your work shown at Harbourfront Centre, please visit the Submissions section of our Visual Arts website.

 The Natrel Rink is always accessible to the public during operating hours – and as such it is never closed off entirely for the purposes of presenting events on it.
 All inquiries for events on The Natrel Rink are reviewed by a number of departments in order to determine feasibility.
 Please complete the Venue Rental Application if you wish to stage a rink event.

 From late June through Labour Day, Harbourfront Centre presents our Summer Festivals season.
-This means that from Friday through Sunday our entire site is programmed with (mostly free) public events (music, dance, theatre, visual art, food, etc) around a different artistic or cultural theme.
+This means that from Friday through Sunday our entire site is programmed with (mostly free) public events (music, dance, theatre, visual art, food, etc.) centred around a different artistic or cultural theme.
 All of our venues and resources are dedicated to these festivals – which are very densely programmed!

 As a result, we are generally unable to accommodate any outside requests during the summer months, as we have neither the available space nor the resources to handle anything aside from our own programming.

 Summer festival programming is generally completed a year in advance of the festival’s date by our Community Engagement (CE) Department.
 If you are interested in working with our CE Department in partnership or as a part of a future summer festival weekend, please email them.

 Harbourfront Centre is unable to accommodate weddings on our site, but there are a couple of other options for weddings on the waterfront.